expandedidea/EXP_C8/README.md

 # EXP_C8
 Chip 8 emulator in python
 Just uploaded this for backup purposes, but anybody is welcome to try it.
+I tried to make this fairly small, but it can certainly be optimized in a lot of ways.

 Features:
 - All standard chip-8 opcodes implemented